masson-group-ohiouniversity/Equilibrist/README.md

 Best if you already have Python 3.10+ installed.

+1. Download the Equinix folder
-1. Open a terminal and navigate to the Equinix folder:
+2. Open a terminal and navigate to the Equinix folder:
    ```
    cd path/to/Equinix
    ```
-2. Install dependencies (once):
+3. Install dependencies (once):
    ```
    pip install -r requirements.txt
    ```